pryv/example-app-ios/Build38Report.md

 For the client DSK integration, I followed the steps listed in [TAK doc](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#xcode_integration2).

 Note that I did not include the two frameworks: TAK.framework nor TakTls.framework on GitHub.
 To import them, drap and drop the two folders `TAK-Client/iOS/Swift/libs/TAK.framework` and `TAK-Client/iOS/Swift/libs/TakTls.framework` in the `Project/Frameworks` folder in XCode project.
-Then, in `Project > General > Frameworks, Libraries, and Embedded Content`,  chose `embed & sign` for both of the frameworks.
+Add them to the Project target and to the ProjectUITests target.
+Then, in `Project > General > Frameworks, Libraries, and Embedded Content`,  chose `embed & sign` for both of the frameworks and in `ProjectUITests > Build Phases > Link Binary with Libraries`, chose `Optional` status for both of the frameworks.

 *As a note for T.A.K. developpers, the "[Quick Start](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#quickstart-section)" link in the description is not working.*